Matt Stoller: Career

 In 2019, Stoller published the book Goliath: The 100-Year War Between Monopoly Power and Democracy, a history of United States economic policy.
 It begins with the rise of anti-monopoly policy, including the 1916 appointment of Louis Brandeis to the Supreme Court, then regulation and antitrust action under the New Deal, to the anti-regulation economists of the Chicago School, the dismantlement of antitrust and financial regulations which have resulted in the business monopolies seen today.
 The book was described by Politico as the "foundational historical text for a movement coming to be known as the New Brandeisian School".
 The movement takes inspiration from Louis Brandeis who was a prominent anti-monopolist.
 Brandeis believed that antitrust action should prevent any one company from maintaining too much power over the economy because monopolies were harmful to innovation, business vitality, and the welfare of workers.

 To help promote his book and ideas, Stoller started a newsletter titled Big.
 As of 2023, it has around 85,000 subscribers.
 In 2024, he and The American Prospect executive editor David Dayen began a spin-off podcast titled Organized Money.

+Stoller defended Graham Platner, the U.S Senate candidate from Maine, after Platner was initially accused of threatening an ex-girlfriend.
+Stoller praised Platner as "a rejection of Dem HR lady politics."
+Following criticism of this comment, Stoller said he was arguing against “authoritarian corporate officers.”
+When Platner was subsequently accused of rape, Stoller wrote "The genocide in Gaza, and the oligarchy supporting it, are great moral sins for which we must all take responsibility.
+The messy personal life of Graham Platner is not."